Rajaji (film)

 Rajaji is a 1999 Indian Hindi-language comedy film produced and directed by Vimal Kumar and starring Govinda and Raveena Tandon.
-The film is loosely based upon the 1982 Rakesh Roshan film Kaamchor.
+The film was a box office failure.

 Plot

 Shivnath (Kadar Khan), his wife Parvati (Aruna Irani) and son Rajaji (Govinda) live in a village.
 Parvati favours her son a lot, against the wishes of her husband.
 Raja is lazy and wants to have an easy life, presuming that if he marries a rich woman then he will not have to work.
 Because of this, Rajaji goes to Mumbai with his uncle Shadilal (Satish Kaushik) to find a rich girl.

 In Mumbai, Rajaji sees Payal (Raveena Tandon) in a fancy car that drives into a large estate.
 He assumes that Payal must be very rich and begins a relationship with her.
 After their wedding, Rajaji realises that Payal was not actually rich and that she is the daughter of the estate's gardener Pratap Singh (Mohan Joshi).
 Rajaji angrily denounces his wife and father-in-law and runs back to his home from Mumbai, where his parents reject him.
 He then returns to his wife and tries to apologise, however he is ridiculed by his father-in-law who is now rich having won the lottery.
 Dejected, Rajaji begins working in the factory of Dhanpat Rai, the previous employer of Singh, where he becomes an honest and hardworking man.
 Eventually, he wins back both his wife and father-in-law and earns the respect of his parents once again by becoming a better man.